- Advising and Curriculum

 What if I need to speak to an advisor?

 First, you might want to review the following information.
 These are the questions most frequently asked by prospective and current program participants.
-If you still have questions or would like to discuss your individual program, contact our TPW Program advisor to arrange an appointment.
+If you still have questions or would like to discuss your individual program, contact our TPW coordinator advisor to arrange an appointment.

 What is "technical and professional writing"?

 Technical and professional writing is a specialized communication field for writers, who may also work as editors, graphic designers/desktop publishers, trainers, researchers, and information managers.
 Technical writers typically work in engineering, scientific, and financial industries.
 Professional writing may involve promotional writing, grantwriting or other forms of report writing, writing and editing for publications in specialized disciplines, and writing for training purposes.